 It contains the source to isocenter distance, and scanning magnets distance to isocenter in x- and y-directions.
 These parameters allow for computing the position and direction of each single pencil beam at the source position defined by the user (nozzle entrance or exit).
 It contains 9 polynomial equations: 2 describing the energy properties (mean energy in MeV and energy spread in % or MeV), 6 describing the optical properties of the beam (spot size in mm, beam divergence in rad and beam emittance in mm.rad; each in x- and y-directions), 1 describing the beam monitor calibration in number of particles per monitor unit (N/MU).
 Polynomials are functions of the system energy, which is read in the "plan description file" for each pencil beam.
 For each polynomial, one has to give the polynomial order and then the polynomial parameters.
-For instance, for a second order polynomial ($ax^2 + bx + c$), one has to give the polynomial order: 2, followed by the a, b and c parameters in this order.
-Please note that their is no choice about the units used for the different polynomials!!
+For instance, for a second order polynomial ($ax^2 + bx + c$), one has to give the units used for the different polynomials!!
 Please have a look to example "example_Radiotherapy/example5" in the source code.
 Warning, it is possible to override the definition of the energy spread (% or MeV) directly in the source description file, by adding "%" or "PERCENT" or "percent" or "MeV" directly before the polynomial order in the source description file.